Quick Answer

 Budget under $1,500FitsPartial OnlyDoes Not Fit

-These are real market ranges for South Florida.
-Prices vary based on vehicle size, paint condition, and installer certification:
+These are DShine's real flat-rate prices — travel included across South Florida.
+Final pricing depends on vehicle size, paint condition, and coverage:

 Ceramic Coating